mishamosher/awgproxy/UseWithVPN.md

-# Getting a Wireguard Server
+# Getting a wireguard/amnezia/euphoria Server

-You can create your own wireguard server using a host service like DigitalOcean, or you can get a VPN service that provides WireGuard configs.
+You can create your own wireguard/amnezia/euphoria server using a host service like DigitalOcean, or you can get a VPN service that provides wireguard/amnezia/euphoria configs.

-I recommend ProtonVPN, because it is highly secure and has a great WireGuard config generator.
+ProtonVPN can be used, it has a functional WireGuard config generator.

 Simply go to <https://account.protonvpn.com/downloads> and scroll down to the wireguard section to generate your configs, then paste into the appropriate